-The goal of the Earth Science Data and Information Systems (ESDIS) Project's standards process is to facilitate interoperability among components of the NASA Earth Science network of data systems.
-Establishment of appropriate standards and practices enables flexibility as future data and service providers will have well-defined access points to join the NASA Earth Science network of data systems.
+The goal of NASA's Earth Science Data and Information Systems (ESDIS) Project standards process is to facilitate interoperability among components of the NASA Earth Science network of data systems.
+Establishment of appropriate standards and practices enables flexibility as future data and service providers will have well-defined access points to join NASA's Earth Science network of data systems.
 This flexibility is central to supporting the evolving strategies of NASA's Earth Science activities.
-In order to accomplish these goals, the standards process needs to focus on recommending standards and practices that are relevant to the NASA Earth Science network of data systems and that have mature implementations and demonstrable operational readiness.
+In order to accomplish these goals, the standards process needs to focus on recommending standards and practices that are relevant to NASA's Earth Science network of data systems and that have mature implementations and demonstrable operational readiness.
 The standards process is also designed to encourage community participation in order to leverage community expertise, ideas, and capabilities.
-The ESDIS Standards Office (ESO) manages the process.
+NASA's ESDIS Standards Office (ESO) manages the process.

-Individuals and organizations are encouraged to contact the ESO with suggestions for existing or developing standards and practices.
-The ESO will provide support to submitters in creating or validating submissions to the standards process.
+Individuals and organizations are encouraged to contact ESO with suggestions for existing or developing standards and practices that are not already on the list of current standards and practices.
+ESO provides support to submitters in creating or validating submissions to the standards process.

 ESO support can include assistance in creating the required documentation and in obtaining early focused, expert reviews.

 Upon favorably completing the review process, the documented standard or practice is recommended for use within NASA Earth science data systems.

 The ESDIS standards process can be separated into three major phases: document submission, initial screening, and community review.
 Each phase is meant to be carried out as a partnership between the document submitters and ESO.
 There are no specific time limits for each phase.
 However, with a willing, eager team of authors and a motivated set of community reviewers, the entire process could take as little as 2-3 months.